cloudydeno/deno-kubernetes_client/README.md

 Kubernetes is a complex architechure which likes using sophisticated networking concepts, while Deno is a relatively young runtime, so there's some mismatch in capabilities.
-Therefor each included client has different notes and required flags in order to operate.
+Therefor one client implementation cannot work in every case, and different Deno flags enable supporting different setups.

 This library is intended as a building block.
 If you are unsure how to issue a specific request from your own library/code,